This is the multi-page printable view of this section. Click here to print.

 - Number of server error responses (unit: seconds)

-- Number of NXDOMAIN responses (unit: seconds)
+- NXDOMAIN response count (unit: seconds)

 - Number of outgoing UDP queries (unit: seconds)